General Rules of Play and Court Etiquette

 In order to play on a Mill Glen ALTA or USTA team, the player must be a current active Mill Glen Swim & Tennis Club member in good standing.
-Senior membership status may provide for tennis play, whereas, Inactive status does not provide for tennis play.
+Senior membership status allows for tennis play, whereas, inactive status does not.
 Since it is difficult for individual team captains to know the current Club status of each player, all team captains must send a copy of their final team rosters to one of the Tennis Chairpersons prior to season play.
 The Tennis Chairpersons will let the team captain know if there are any problems.
 If membership status is in question prior to roster submittal, either the team captain or the Tennis Chairperson may review membership status with the Membership Chairperson.

 Non-Member Tennis Play